Anthrocon/www/content/Registration/registration/index.md

 > **UPDATE:** Full weekend membership for Anthrocon 2026 are now **sold out**.
 Day passes are available at the door with pricing information below.

+### At-the-Door Membership Availability

+On-site purchases will start on Friday of the convention as Thursday will be for pre-registration pickup only.
+Due to the limited supply of benefits, we will NOT be selling upgraded tiers of memberships (Sponsors and above) at the door — only weekend "Attending” level and day passes will be available to purchase while availability lasts.

 ### Hotel Booking Registration Policy